basysKom/basyskom_toolbox/008_tool.qml_best_practices.md

 There are several rules of thumb that can improve the overall architecture and maintenance:

-* An element should always be selfcontained:
+* An element should always be self contained:
   * It should never reference ids that are not instantiated by itself (e.g. root.parent)
-  * It should define an API of properties and functions to set dependancies from the outside and access its data
+  * It should define an API of properties and functions to set dependencies from the outside and access its data
   * Keep the API as small as possible and as large as necessary
   * This allows for modular re-use and easy unit-testing
 * Use context properties sparingly